Logo

 Angela Merkel was widely described as the de facto leader of the European Union throughout her tenure as Chancellor.

-Angela Merkel was twice named the world's second most powerful person, following Vladimir Putin, by Forbes magazine, the highest ranking ever achieved by a woman.
+Angela Merkel was named the world's second most powerful person by Forbes magazine in 2012 and 2015, following Barack Obama and Vladimir Putin respectively, the highest ranking ever achieved by a woman.

 On 26 March 2014, Angela Merkel became the longest-serving incumbent head of government in the European Union.